 Other somewhat interesting regulations include limitations on edible shapes.
 Edibles cannot be shaped like humans, animals, or fruit.
 No recreational products can contain seafood (good idea), caffeine, or dairy other than butter.

 What this means: Having a medical card means more product options and higher potency products.
 Though, after July, the days of super high potency edibles may be gone for medical and non-medical patients alike.

 Sorry to break it to you, but something that is starting immediately in 2018 is the new marijuana excise tax!
 This new tax adds up to an extra 20% onto your cannabis purchases, which will be allocated into the brand new California Marijuana Tax Fund.

 So, what will this money be used for?
 The revenue accrued from the excise tax will first be used to compensate state agencies for new recreational marijuana regulatory and administrative costs.
 The rest of the revenue will be used for the following:

-- Governor’s Office of Business and Economic Development: Some of the funds will be used to implement a “community reinvestment program”, focusing on substance abuse treatment and job placement assistance in neighborhoods with previously high drug related crime.
+- Governor’s Office of Business and Economic Development: Some of the funds will be used to implement a “community reinvestment program”, focusing on substance abuse treatment and job placement assistance in neighborhoods with a previously high drug-related crime.

 - University of California San Diego Center for Medical Cannabis Research: Lastly, a section of the revenue will be allocated to researching the “risks and benefits” associated with medical cannabis (or cannabis in general).